hbrust/k8s-ingress-demo-in-a-box/README.md

 ```shell
 sudo ./build-k8s-ingress-demo-in-a-box.sh
 ```
+8. let the script work through the tasks, this need some minutes
-8. wait about a minute for ingress to be ready
+9. wait about a minute for ingress to be ready

 Now you can access the following services:
 - `http://<hostname>:9080` -> BLX mgmt